Whole Complete Health

 How does treatment of STDs work?

 Most STDs can be treated with antibiotics.
 STD visits are appropriate for a telemedicine setting because usually a diagnosis can be made by a history from the patient.
+STD testing can also be done.
 A prescription will be made to your local pharmacy and you can pick it up and start taking it the same day.
 Some STD treatments only require a single dose of a medication.

 Are telemedicine visits really more convenient?